plexe-ai/plexe/docs/architecture/multi-agent-system.md

    - User creates a `Model` instance with intent and datasets
    - User calls `model.build()` to start the process

-2. **Exploratory Data Analysis**:
+2. **Orchestration**:
-   - EdaAgent analyzes datasets to understand structure and characteristics
-   - Generates insights about data patterns, quality issues, and modeling considerations
-   - EDA reports are registered in the Object Registry for use by other agents
+   - Manager Agent initializes and coordinates the entire process
+   - Manager Agent tasks the Schema Resolver and EDA Agents

 3. **Schema Resolution**:
    - If schemas aren't provided, SchemaResolverAgent infers them
    - The agent can leverage EDA findings to determine appropriate schemas
    - Schemas are registered in the Object Registry

-4. **Orchestration**:
+4. **Exploratory Data Analysis**:
-   - Manager Agent selects metrics and coordinates the process
-   - Manager Agent initializes the solution planning phase
+   - EdaAgent analyzes datasets to understand structure and characteristics
+   - Generates insights about data patterns, quality issues, and modeling considerations
+   - EDA reports are registered in the Object Registry for use by other agents

 5. **Dataset Splitting**:
    - Dataset Splitter Agent analyzes data characteristics